wp-plugins/ranker-list-widget/readme.txt

 1. Example of the Ranker plugin options screen.
 2. Example of the Ranker plugin short code creation screen.
 3. Example of Ranker widget in post loaded via short code.
-4. Example of customized widget in post loaded via short code.

 == Changelog ==